BROADSoftware/ezcplugins/aws/README.md

 - Once VM are created, the control node must be able to access them using SSH.
 This can be achieved be setting up a VPN for VPC access.
 See below

-- A route53 zone bound to our VPC and named with our TO COMPLETE
+- A route53 root ('.') zone bound to our VPC.

 ### VPN access.